graeme-winter/microbit-tutorials/README.md

 # Simplest task: power an LED

-To do this we will not even use the microbit for anything more than passing power to an LED on a board, e.g. one like [this](https://thepihut.com/collections/micro-bit-accessories/products/play-board-extras).
+To do this we will not even use the micro:bit for anything more than passing power to an LED on a board, e.g. one like [this](https://thepihut.com/collections/micro-bit-accessories/products/play-board-extras).
 If you connect the (+) end of the board to the 3V connector with